akka/akka/akka-docs/src/main/paradox/discovery/index.md

 For simple use cases configuration can be used for service discovery.
-The advantage of using Akka Discovery with configuration rather than your own configuration values is that applications can be migrated to a more sophisticated discovery mechanism without any code changes.
+The advantage of using Akka Discovery with configuration rather than your own configuration values is that applications can be migrated to a more sophisticated discovery method without any code changes.

 Configure it to be used as discovery method in your `application.conf`